shuchaoduan/TraMP-Former/README.md

 ### Data Download

 1: [PFED5 dataset](https://github.com/shuchaoduan/QAFE-Net)
+Please use the above link to access the video frames of PFED5, but you can download the [trajectory data](https://drive.google.com/file/d/1Hw_Bkf2yzGbvGobtb2Rr8NkjyfvueHLF/view?usp=sharing) here.

 2: [Toronto NeuroFace dataset](https://slp.utoronto.ca/faculty/yana-yunusova/speech-production-lab/datasets/).
+The list of start and end frame index to split for the augmented version is provided in `data/Toronto_NeuroFace_split.csv` file.

 ### Training and Testing on PFED5
 run ```python main_rgb1x1_128.py --class_idx 1 --batch_size 4```